ronnymees/introduction_to_prototyping/docs/81_docker/README.md

 ### Docker Compose file

-Finally, let’s look at the docker-compose file here.
+Finally, let’s look at the docker-compose file `Docker-compose.yml`.
 Since we need to run Vue on port **8080** and express API on port **3000** we need to define two services: nodejs-server and vue-ui.
 But we also need mySQL, so a third service must be defined.

 ```yml
 version: '3'